-In 1992 two doctors, Dr. Joseph Bruner and Dr. Noel Tulipan, met for lunch at Vanderbilt hospital.
-Tulipan treated many spina bifida patients but felt that the damage could be lessoned if the lesion or opening that allowed the spinal damage could be closed as soon as it was detected.
+In 1992 two doctors, Dr. Joseph Bruner and Dr. Noel Tulipan met for lunch at Vanderbilt hospital.
+Tulipan treated many spina bifida patients but felt that the damage could be lessened if the lesion or opening that allowed the spinal damage could be closed as soon as it was detected.
 At the time, technology forced surgeons to wait until the baby was delivered before they could close the spinal column.
-Burner seeing the potential of a pre-birth operation suggested the two work together to perfect a surgical operation where they would operate on the foetus in the womb, “The idea,” Tulipan recalls, “was that we could prevent enough of the secondary injuries, so that more spina bifida children would have a chance to walk.”
+Burner seeing the potential of a pre-birth operation suggested the two work together to perfect a surgical operation where they would operate on the fetus in the womb, “The idea,” Tulipan recalls, “was that we could prevent enough of the secondary injuries so that more spina bifida children would have a chance to walk.”

 The two spent years practicing and perfecting the operation before settling on a procedure where they would remove the uterus, place it on the mother’s stomach, drain the amniotic fluid, operate on the fetus, refill the uterus, place it back in the mother and then allow the baby to continue full term.
 The operation soon had some success and word began to spread.
 Letters and emails starting pouring in.
 Some letters were from grown spina bifida patients who felt that the operation was playing god, risking the life of the fetus in order to create a “perfect” baby.
 However, most of the communication was from desperate parents willing to risk the surgery.

 The pictures circling the Internet are actually of two babies undergoing the new Vanderbilt procedure.
 One picture is of Trish and Mike Switzer’s baby, Sarah Marie and the other popular shot is of the Armas’ baby, Samuel Armas.
 Both are being operated on by the two Vanderbilt surgeons Dr. Bruner and Dr. Tulipan.